LPvdT/git-for-colleagues/docs/remote_repos/merge_conflicts.md

 #### Accept current state

 By accepting the current state, the incoming changes are dropped.
-The results are shown in the bottem panel in the UI.
+The results are shown in the bottom panel in the UI.

 ![Merge conflict: Accept current](../assets/images/merge_conflict_option_current.png){ data-title="Merge conflict: Accept current" data-description="The situation when the choice is made to accept the <i>current</i> state." width="50%" }

 #### Accept incoming state

 By accepting the incoming state, the current changes are dropped.
-The results are shown in the bottem panel in the UI.
+The results are shown in the bottom panel in the UI.

 ![Merge conflict: Accept incoming](../assets/images/merge_conflict_option_incoming.png){ data-title="Merge conflict: Accept incoming" data-description="The situation when the choice is made to accept the <i>incoming</i> state." width="50%" }